Were you recently arrested on suspicion of involuntary manslaughter in Columbus, Ohio?

 A Columbus Involuntary Manslaughter Lawyer You Can Count On

-At Koenig & Owen, we have a long history of helping the residents of Columbus battle back against their criminal charges.
+At James D. Owen, LLC, we have a long history of helping the residents of Columbus battle back against their criminal charges.
 Over the years, our legal team has defended clients against everything from robbery to vehicular manslaughter.
 So, if you need an experienced lawyer to assist you with your involuntary manslaughter case, please contact us as soon as possible.